andrew-houghton/moon-board-climbing/README.md

 Please make sure that you are careful not to upload too much because you cannot delete climbs once they are uploaded.

 It is a good idea to **check the climbs are valid before you send them and check how many you will send first**.

+### HyperGAN

+To upload a sample to the server look for the sample you want to upload in the hypergan/samples folder.
+When you have found a file you want to upload open the file upload_hypergan_sample.py and change line 4 to point to your sample.
+Also consider incrementing the generation.

+Run the upload_hypergan_sample.py file.
+This will upload every climb from the sample which was valid.

+It is a good idea to **check the climbs are valid before you send them and check how many you will send first**.